 Stella Nickell is convicted on two counts of murder by a Seattle, Washington, jury.
 She was the first person to be found guilty of violating the Federal Anti-Tampering Act after putting cyanide in Excedrin capsules in an effort to kill her husband.

-Stella and Bruce Nickell married in 1976, shortly after seven people were killed in Chicago, Illinois, from poisoned Tylenol pills.
-According to Stella's daughter from a previous marriage, Stella had begun planning Bruce's murder almost from the honeymoon.
+Stella and Bruce Nickell married in 1976, shortly before seven people were killed in Chicago, Illinois, from poisoned Tylenol pills.
+According to Stella’s daughter from a previous marriage, Stella had begun planning Bruce’s murder almost from the honeymoon.
 The Chicago Tylenol incident (which was never solved) had a lasting impact on Stella, who decided that cyanide would be a good method of murder.

 In 1985, Stella took out a life insurance policy on Bruce that included a substantial indemnity payment for accidental death.
 A year later, Stella put cyanide in an Excedrin capsule that Bruce later took for a headache.
 He died in the hospital, but doctors did not detect the cyanide and ascribed the death to emphysema.
 Stella, who stood to lose $100,000 if his death wasn’t ruled an accident, decided to alter her plan.

 Nickell tampered with five additional bottles of Excedrin and placed them on store shelves in the Seattle area.
 Six days later, Susan Snow took one of these capsules and died instantly.
-After her death was reported in the news, Stella called police to tell them that she thought her husband had also been poisoned.
+After her death was reported in the news, Stella called the police to tell them that she thought her husband had also been poisoned.